markuslangus/Applied-Data-Science-Capstone/README.md

 The Plotly Dashboard requires running on your local machine to be properly viewed.
 Follow these steps to run it on your machine:

-### Instructions to Host the Plotly Dashboard Locally
+### :information_source: Instructions to Host the Plotly Dashboard Locally

 1. Ensure you have `Python` and `pip` installed.
 Then install the required packages by running the following command in your command shell: